intel/dffml/docs/cli.rst

 Record
 ~~~~~~

-The edit record command drops you into the Python debugger to edit a
+The edit record command drops you into the Python debugger to edit a :py:class:`Record <dffml.record.Record>`
-:py:class:`Record <dffml.record.Record>` in any source.
+in any source manually when a dataflow config file is not provided.

 .. note::